Maxemmm/Projet-Long-n-2/README.md

 ![](images/3D/final-project-exploaded_view-grey.png)
 </details>

-The model includes 9 total pieces:
+The model includes a total of 9 pieces:
 | Part | Nb | Description |
 | ------ | ------ | ------ |
 | Boitier | x1 | The box is the structure of the system and allows to hold the different components and sensors of the project. |